-GRI confirmed our A+ level for the Shell Sustainability Report 2012, the Royal Dutch Shell plc Annual Report and Form 20F 2011 and information on this website.
+GRI confirmed our A+ level for the Shell Sustainability Report 2014, the Royal Dutch Shell plc Annual Report and Form 20-F 2014 and information on this website.

-Shell supports the UN Global Compact and its 10 principles covering human rights, labour, environment and anti-corruption.
+Shell supports the United Nations Global Compact and its 10 principles covering human rights, labour, environment and anti-corruption.